Friday, October 27, 2017

 Our Trip to the Dominican Republic

-Lewis and I vacationed in the Dominican Republic in the Caribbean.
+Lewis and I vacationed in the Dominican Republic, in the Caribbean.
 It shares half of an island with Haiti.
+The island is named Hispaniola, and it's part of the Greater Antilles.
 We planned our trip to happen before the peak cruise-ship season inundated the area, but after the tropical storm season.
 October is ideal.
-In fact, DR was grateful for its tourism, since neighboring islands got pummeled by that year's string of storms.
+In fact, DR was grateful for its tourism, since neighboring islands got pummeled by that year's series of hurricanes.
 We travelled to the coastal city of Puerto Plata and had reservations at Lifestyles Tropical Resort & Spa, which has lots of beachfront.

 The day of our departure, I actually arrived at JFK airport twice.
 Why?
 The first time our Uber dropped us off, we entered the airport terminal and attempted to self-print our boarding passes.
 But, we'd forgotten our passports; each of us thinking the other had packed them!
 So, I immediately went outside, grabbed the first cab, and sped back home to Astoria.
 Angels above ensured that I got home in 15 minutes.
 Summoning another Uber (cheaper than my taxi ride), I went into my apartment, took our passports, and got back to the street, as the driver arrived.
 Angels assisted me getting back to the airport in another 15 miraculous minutes!